-During my time in the warehouse automation industry, I rarely saw a large project that made a profit for the system supplier.
-Some of them were beneficial to customers (though certainly not all; in fact, most very large projects fail to deliver on customer expectations, too ), but you can assume that once a project exceeds an order volume of €50 million or so, it takes several small or medium-sized projects to make up for the loss of one large project.
+During my time in the warehouse automation industry, I rarely saw a large project that turned a profit for the system supplier.
+Some projects were beneficial for the customer—though certainly not all.
+In fact, most very large projects fail to meet customer expectations as well.
+Once a project surpasses an order volume of around €50 million, it typically takes several smaller projects just to compensate for one failed large one.

 Reasons why Large Projects are Risky